zipCoder933/Xbuilders/README.md

 # Xbuilders 3
 **A voxel game written in Java + LWJGL**

-## OPTIMIZATION NOTES
-* The optimization for memory manegment when traveling thru the world isnt finished yet

-the only bottleneckes are:
-  * greedy mesher
-  * naive mesher
-    * (unless it is generating the whole mesh, the contribution is minor)
-  * sunlight generation

-notes:
-  * hashmaps and hashsets are major bottlenecks. avoid these whenever possible

 ## Overview
 This game is a minecraft like block game, written in Java, with priority on **performance** and **simplicity**.